ameerusyamiru/Hiragana_handwriting_classification/README.md

 pip install -r requirements.txt
 ```

 It is also can be download into your local machine before starting the training.
 Use `pip` command to install the required modules.
 Place your dataset inside `/data` folder.
-You may use your own dataset or find it from [Kaggle](https://www.kaggle.com).
+You may use your own dataset or find it from [inoueMashuu's github](https://github.com/inoueMashuu/hiragana-dataset).
 Before start training your dataset, make sure all the requirement listed in `requirement.txt` are installed inside your Docker or Environment